NCI900-Training-Organisation/intro-to-dask/docs/source/outcomes.rst

 =================

 .. note::
+    1. Learn the basics of Dask.
- 1. Learn how to parallelise Python code using Numba.
+    2. Learn how to use distributed Dask in an HPC machine.
- 2. Learn how to use GPUs in Numba.
+    3. Learn how to use machine learning algorithms in Dask.

-In this tutorial, we will learn how to use Numba to speed up Python code.
-Numba is a just-in-time compiler that translates Python functions into machine code, which can significantly boost performance for numerical and scientific tasks.
-We will cover the basics of applying Numba's features, optimizing functions, and integrating with libraries like NumPy.
-By the end, you'll understand how to use Numba to improve your code's efficiency and performance.
+In this tutorial, we will learn how to use Dask to scale Python code for parallel and distributed computing.
+Dask is a flexible parallel computing library that enables efficient processing of large datasets and complex workflows on a single machine or a cluster.
+We will cover the basics of Dask's features, building and optimizing task graphs, and integrating with libraries like NumPy and pandas.
+By the end, you'll understand how to use Dask to enhance your code's scalability and performance.